Encompass blog

 Understanding pregnancy complication risks

 Complications during pregnancy and childbirth can include bleeding, infection, high blood pressure, and fetal distress.
-One of the most common and serious complications is preeclampsia, affecting 1 in 12 pregnant women1.
+One of the most common and serious complications is preeclampsia, affecting 1 in 12 pregnancies.
 Preeclampsia can lead to significant health risks for both mother and baby, even in mild cases.

 Understanding your risk for preeclampsia early on is crucial.
 By identifying your risk factors and having a preventive action plan in place, you can better manage and mitigate potential complications.